gurmitteotia/guflow/README.md

 * Workflows to orchestrate the scheduling of Lambda functions, activities, child workflows and timers
 * Activities to carry out the task.

-Guflow, supporting all the features of [Amazon SWF](https://aws.amazon.com/swf/), is an alternative to Amazon Step functions and the Amazon Flow framework and it provides simplicity and flexbility in one place.
+Guflow not only supports all the features of [Amazon SWF](https://aws.amazon.com/swf/) but also continue to add its own custom APIs to take care of real world requirments with ease.

 ### Features:
 Guflow:
-* Allows you to create complex workflows with ease and flexibility
+* Allows you to create complex workflows with ease and [flexibility](wiki/flexibility)
 * Supports parallel execution of the Lambda functions, activities, child workflows and timers in the workflow
 * Supports fork and join of [workflow branches](wiki/Workflow-branches)
-* Supports recursion around an individual item (Lambda function, activity, child workflow and timer) or an execution branch
+* Supports recursion around an individual workflow item or an execution branch
 * Provides equal supports for scheduling the activities written in other framework/language
-* Provides intuitive [signal APIs](wiki/Workflow-signals) to implement human approvals using serverless Lambda functions.
+* Provides rich [signal APIs](wiki/Workflow-signals) to cater for varied requirments including [human approval](wiki/Wait-for-signals)
+* Supports child workflow.
 * Supports async/sync [activity method](wiki/Activity-method)
 * Supports activity throttling
 * Supports activity [heartbeat and cancellation](wiki/Activity-heartbeat-and-cancellation)